Nuvvante Naakishtam: Plot

 When wealthy NRI Yuvaraj (Aryan Rajesh) comes to a village seeking a bride for himself, he finds a suitable choice in Radha (Anuradha Mehta).
-But it develops that she is in love with Devudu (Allari Naresh), a man thought to be dead.
+But she is in love with Devudu (Allari Naresh), a man thought to be dead.
 This is because of her father who doesn't want his daughter to marry a poor guy.
 He sends Devudu for earning money with the inherent idea of getting rid of him in the city.
 Devudu survives and leaves Singapore in a ship for earning money.
 When Devudu returns, the questions arise, why was he thought to be dead, and was it because somebody wished him out of their way?